apitestbase/apitestbase.github.io/Endpoints-Management.md

 Notice that while unmanaged endpoint can be edited in test step edit view, managed endpoint can only be edited in the Environments area.

-## Changing from managed endpoint to unmanaged for a test step
+## Changing from Managed Endpoint to Unmanaged for a Test Step
 Clicking the Unmanage Endpoint button under the Endpoint Details tab of a test step will allow you to change the already chosen managed endpoint to unmanaged (keeping the managed one untouched).